mynk-tmr/notes/Printed/Javascript.md

 - To track calls and meta-data related to function

 #### Closure
-- combination of a function and its lexical environment specification object
+* combination of a function and the lexical environment within which it was declared.
+- LEX : lexical environment specification object
 - LEX is referred by function's `[[Environment]]` property, and through LEX, a function can access all variables in chain of  scope
 - When function(s) are created, they capture variables in their outer scope during creation
 	- functions created in **same run** share the closure, but in different runs do not. e.g. `useToggle` returns